Amrita-School-of-AI/22AIE111-Object-Oriented-Programming-in-Java-S2-2025/Unit1/code/README.md

 ### Tests
 - Verify that the integer remains unchanged outside `changePrimitive(...)`.
 - Verify that `Person.name` is changed after passing the object to `changeReference(...)`.

 ---

+## Assignment 9: Creating Java Projects in Different Ways

+Please refer to the README.md in the `Assignment9/` folder

+---